eccelerators/SimStm/README.md

 Set the internal start value for the random number generator.

-### debug
+### Debug

-#### trace
+#### Trace

 ${\color{purple}\texttt{trace} \space \color{grey}\texttt{\\$} \color{black}\texttt{svar}}$

 ${\color{purple}\texttt{trace} \space \color{black}\texttt{0b111}}$

 The trace instruction enables or disables the output of trace information when it is set at some point during the SimStm code execution.
-Thus e.g., the flow through complex if, elsif ... trees can be shown.
+Thus, e.g., the flow through complex if, elsif ... trees can be shown.

-- Setting the bit 0 in the given value  prints the lines of code with some additonal information.
+- Setting the bit 0 in the given value  prints the lines of code with some additional information.
 - Setting the bit 1 dumps all(!) objects before a line is executed.
 - Setting the bit 2 dumps all file names currently in use.

-#### marker
+#### Marker

 ${\color{purple}\texttt{marker} \space \color{grey}\texttt{\\$} \color{black}\texttt{svar} \space \color{grey}\texttt{\\$} \color{black}\texttt{lvar}}$

 ${\color{purple}\texttt{marker} \space \color{black}\texttt{0xF} \space \color{black}\texttt{0b1}}$

-The tb_simstm entity has an output signal marker which is a std_logic_vector(15 downto 0).
-Thus there are 16 markers which can be set 0b1 or 0b0.
-This should be used to mark occurences during the execution of the SimStm code thus they can be found easy in the waveform display.
-Beneath this the Executing_Line and Executing_File tb_simstm intern variables are always present and show the currently executed line of code.
+The `tb_simstm` entity has an output signal marker which is a `std_logic_vector(15 downto 0)`.
+Thus there are 16 markers which can be set `0b1` or `0b0`.
+This should be used to mark occurrences during the execution of the SimStm code so they can be found easily in the waveform display.
+Beneath this, the `Executing_Line` and `Executing_File` `tb_simstm` intern variables are always present and show the currently executed line of code.

-#### signal and bus access
+#### Signal and Bus Access

-### signal write
+### Signal Write

 ${\color{purple}\texttt{signal write} \space \color{black}\texttt{asignal} \space \color{grey}\texttt{\\$} \color{black}\texttt{svar}}$

 ${\color{purple}\texttt{signal write} \space \color{black}\texttt{asignal} \space  \color{black}\texttt{0b11}}$

-Write variable, constant or numeric value to a signal.
+Write variable, constant, or numeric value to a signal.

-### signal read
+### Signal Read

 ${\color{purple}\texttt{signal read} \space \color{black}\texttt{asignal} \space \color{black}\texttt{tvar}}$

-Read value of a signal into a variable.
+Read the value of a signal into a variable.

-### signal verify
+### Signal Verify

 ${\color{purple}\texttt{signal verify} \space \color{black}\texttt{asignal} \space \color{black}\texttt{tvar} \space \color{grey}\texttt{\\$} \color{black}\texttt{evar} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar}}$

 ${\color{purple}\texttt{signal verify} \space \color{black}\texttt{asignal} \space \color{black}\texttt{tvar} \space \color{black}\texttt{0x01} \space \color{black}\texttt{0x0F}}$

-Read value of a signal into a variable and compare it to a expected value with a given mask.
-The expexted value and mask can be variables, constants or numeric values.
-On mismatch the simulation stops with severity failure if the global resume is set to 0.
+Read the value of a signal into a variable and compare it to an expected value with a given mask.
+The expected value and mask can be variables, constants, or numeric values.
+On mismatch, the simulation stops with severity failure if the global resume is set to 0.

-### bus write
+### Bus Write

 ${\color{purple}\texttt{bus write} \space \color{black}\texttt{abus} \space \color{grey}\texttt{\\$} \color{black}\texttt{svar}}$

 ${\color{purple}\texttt{bus write} \space \color{black}\texttt{abus} \space  \color{black}\texttt{0b11}}$

-Write variable, constant or numeric value to a bus.
+Write a variable, constant, or numeric value to a bus.

-### bus read
+### Bus Read

 ${\color{purple}\texttt{bus read} \space \color{black}\texttt{abus} \space \color{black}\texttt{tvar}}$

-Read value of a bus into a variable.
+Read the value of a bus into a variable.

-### bus verify
+### Bus Verify

 ${\color{purple}\texttt{bus verify} \space \color{black}\texttt{abus} \space \color{black}\texttt{tvar} \space \color{grey}\texttt{\\$} \color{black}\texttt{evar} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar}}$

 ${\color{purple}\texttt{bus verify} \space \color{black}\texttt{abus} \space \color{black}\texttt{tvar} \space \color{black}\texttt{0x01} \space \color{black}\texttt{0x0F}}$

-Read value of a bus into a variable and compare it to a expected value with a given mask.
-The expexted value and mask can be variables, constants or numeric values.
-On mismatch the simulation stops with severity failure if the global resume is set to 0 otherwise it continues and reports an error.
+Read the value of a bus into a variable and compare it to an expected value with a given mask.
+The expected value and mask can be variables, constants, or numeric values.
+On mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues and reports an error.

-### bus timeout
+### Bus Timeout

 ${\color{purple}\texttt{bus timeout} \space \color{black}\texttt{abus} \space \color{grey}\texttt{\\$} \color{black}\texttt{svar}}$

 ${\color{purple}\texttt{bus timeout} \space \color{black}\texttt{abus} \space  \color{black}\texttt{1000}}$

 Sets the timeout in nanoseconds to wait for a bus access to end.
-On violation the simulation stops with severity failure always.
+On violation, the simulation stops with severity failure always.

-#### resume
+#### Resume

 ${\color{purple}\texttt{resume} \space \color{grey}\texttt{\\$} \color{black}\texttt{EXIT\\_ON\\_VERIFY\\_ERROR}}$

-v{\color{purple}\texttt{resume} \space \color{black}\texttt{0}}$
+${\color{purple}\texttt{resume} \space \color{black}\texttt{0}}$

 Usual practice is to use the following constants to set verbosity: